rjsheperd/bicycle-activist-manual/src/ch02_measure/README.md

 Using data and measurements is a key component to building the case for improving bicycling facilities.
 This section will provide a non-exhaustive list of some of the information that advocates might use to bolster their case.

-work with others to implement changes, both incremental and significant.
+It should go without saying that showing decision makers the data is often not enough to move them in the right direction.
+Later on we will cover how to work with others to implement changes, both incremental and significant.

 ## Traffic Counts